 One of the most common reasons that seniors may delay a move to assisted living is concerns about cost, as well as a reluctance to consider parting with their home.
 Many seniors, on the other hand, believe that they’re just not ready for senior living yet.
-They’re still in excellent shape and can care for themselves, so they don’t need supportive independent or assisted living.
-Candidly, their family members may feel otherwise- especially because they see the need for safety and enhanced services that can be provided in a senior living environment.
+They’re in excellent shape and can care for themselves, so they don’t need supportive independent or assisted living.
+Candidly, close friends and family members may feel otherwise- especially because they see the growing need for safety and enhanced services that can be provided in a senior living environment.

 If this sounds all too familiar, this article is for you.
 The fact is that there has never been a better moment to consider moving into senior living.
 Not only is it wiser to make the transition when you are still healthy and mobile, but current real estate inflation has made it an excellent time to sell your home and pay for your relocation.